How to Take the Slow Boat From Luang Prabang to Thailand

 There will be a taxi waiting at the exit of the immigration office to take passengers into town.
 This trip has a fixed price of 100 THB (€ 2,5) per person and includes a drop-off at your accommodation.

 We stayed at Namkhong Resort and Guesthouse and we had such a good time there that we decided to spend an extra night in Chiang Khong.
 To be honest, we also were too late to book the bus to Chiang Mai the next day (it was fully booked) but in the end, this was an advantage.
-We were able to take some rest in Chiang Khong and enjoy the atmosphere in this authentic Thai town.
+We were able to take some rest in Chiang Khong and enjoy the atmosphere of this authentic Thai town.

 Thaifood Original was the only restaurant that was still open when we arrived in the center of town.
 It’s a one-woman restaurant serving Thai and Italian dishes.
 The menu also included a few vegan and vegetarian options.